Australia in data

 2.1 Real estate

-Australians’ obsession with real estate makes microburbs a handy spatial dataset; it’s the loss leader for a real estate-oriented data consultancy.
+Australians’ obsession with real estate makes microburbs a handy spatial dataset; it’s a loss leader for a real-estate-oriented data consultancy.

 The microburbs dataset claims to include